← Back to Resources

 How long does the closing process take in New York?

-In New York, the typical closing process takes 60-90 days from contract signing to closing.
-However, this timeline can vary depending on factors such as mortgage approval, title search results, and the complexity of the transaction.
-Cash purchases can close more quickly, sometimes within 30 days.
+In New York, the typical closing process takes 60 to 90 days from contract signing to closing.
+The timeline depends on mortgage approval, title search results, board approvals (for co-ops and condos), and the complexity of the transaction.
+Cash purchases can close in 30 to 45 days.
+Co-op purchases tend to take longer than condos because of board package preparation and interview scheduling.

 What documents will I need to bring to closing?

-Buyers should bring: valid government-issued photo ID, proof of homeowner's insurance, certified or cashier's check for closing costs (or wire transfer confirmation), and any documents requested by your attorney or lender.
-Sellers should bring: photo ID, all keys and access devices, and any documents related to the property.
+Buyers should bring valid government-issued photo ID, proof of homeowner's insurance, certified or cashier's check or wire confirmation for closing funds, and any documents requested by their attorney or lender.
+Sellers should bring photo ID, all keys, garage door openers, alarm codes, and any documentation related to the property such as warranties and recent repair invoices.

 What are typical closing costs in New York?